-Heavy pollution/ smoking: Exposure to carbon monoxide from smoke and heavy pollutants (automobile, coal, and other industries) can inactivate vitamin B6 that is key for proper methylation.
-Studies show that other environmental factors such as UV radiation2, and high temperatures can also contribute to impaired methylation.
+Heavy pollution/ smoking: Exposure to carbon monoxide from smoke and heavy pollutants (automobile, coal, and other industries) can inactivate vitamin B6, which is key for proper methylation.
+Studies show that other environmental factors, such as UV radiation2 and high temperatures, can also contribute to impaired methylation.

 Genetics: People with the MTHFR gene mutation have trouble with the methylation process, even If there is adequate folate in their diet.
 It is estimated that about 40% may have this mutation3.
-The MTHFR gene instructs your body to make an enzyme called methylenetetrahydrofolate reductase.
-The term MTHFR is short for this enzyme.
-MTHFR enzyme is necessary to convert folic acid (vitamin B9) into methyl folate.
-Methyl folate is the usable and active form of vitamin B9 in the body.
+The MTHFR gene instructs your body to make an enzyme called methylenetetrahydrofolate reductase (MTHFR), which is necessary to convert folic acid (vitamin B9) into methyl folate, the active form of vitamin B9 in the body.

-A proper diet that provides enough B vitamins and supplementation with activated folate, B12, and other methyl supportive nutrients can help restore the methylation process.
+A proper diet that provides enough B vitamins and supplementation with activated folate, B12, and other methyl supportive nutrients can help restore a healthy methylation process.

 1. DNA methylation and autoimmune disease, 2003 Oct;109(1):72-9